-A scientific research study on the frequency: the overlooked resistance training variable for inducing muscle hypertrophy, was conducted in 2016.
+A scientific research study on the frequency: the overlooked resistance training variable for inducing muscle hypertrophy was conducted in 2016.

 How to use the progressive overload principle to build muscle?

 The key to using the progressive overload training principle is to focus on change.
 In the beginning, almost any type of change works.
 But at some point, you reach a genetic ceiling, a plateau.
 The two types of plateaus are the amount of muscle you can build in a short amount of time and the amount of muscle you can build over your life.
 The amount of muscle you can build in a short amount of time is the most frequent plateau most bodybuilders reach first.
-Three important factors that prevent plateaus are:
+Three critical factors that prevent plateaus are: